82108897856

 Hamburguer menu icon

-This Article Contains:
+This Article Contains :

 Silk Road operated via a hidden darknet feature in the anonymous Tor network.
 Accessed with an app, the Tor network allowed users to anonymously browse Silk Road without the threat of traffic monitoring.
 All transactions were conducted in cryptocurrency — namely Bitcoin — which further ensured anonymity.

-Who created the Silk Road?
+Who made Silk Road?

-The Silk Road was founded in 2011 by Ross Ulbricht, who used the pseudonym “Dread Pirate Roberts.”
-Ulbricht created the Silk Road to enable anonymous online commerce while protecting users’ identities, transactions, and individual freedoms — this helped spur the trade of illicit goods.
+Silk Road was founded in 2011 by Ross Ulbricht, who used the pseudonym “Dread Pirate Roberts.”
+Ulbricht created Silk Road to enable anonymous online commerce while protecting users’ identities, transactions, and individual freedoms — this helped spur the trade of illicit goods.
 He operated the dark web marketplace until 2013.

-How does the Silk Road work?
+How did Silk Road work?

 The Silk Road marketplace was accessible on the dark web via the Tor browser.